linkmesrl/ngHttpCache/README.md

 ### Install

-_At the moment is not available as bower component_ but you can still install this with <br>
+Install as bower component <br>
-`bower install linkmesrl/ngHttpCache --save`.
+`bower install ngHttpCache --save`.

 Otherwise you can simply download this module and include `src/ngHttpCache.js` in your page.